sverweij/state-machine-cat/README.md

 testing      => final        : test ok;
 ```

-This first version just emits GraphViz dot => there's plans to change that
-soon-ish - see the TODO list below.

 ## Why
 To enable me to make state charts ...
 - ... that look _good_